SECTION A: INTRODUCTION

 - Personal information is any information or opinion about you that is capable, or reasonably capable, of identifying you, whether the information or opinion is true or not and is recorded in material form or not.

-- We collect personal and/or sensitive information to provide you with the products and services you request as well as information on other products and services offered by or through us.
+- We collect personal information to provide you with the products and services you request as well as information on other products and services offered by or through us.
 The law requires us to collect personal and/or sensitive information.

-- Your personal and/or sensitive information may be used by us to administer our products and services, for prudential and risk management purposes and, unless you tell us otherwise, to provide you with related marketing information.
+- Your personal information may be used by us to administer our products and services, for prudential and risk management purposes and, unless you tell us otherwise, to provide you with related marketing information.
 We also use the information we hold to help detect and prevent illegal activity.
 We cooperate with police and other enforcement bodies as required or allowed by law.

 - We disclose relevant personal information to external organisations that help us provide services.
 These organisations are bound by confidentiality arrangements.
 They may include overseas organisations.